BunnyWay/terraform-provider-bunnynet/docs/resources/pullzone_hostname.md

 ### Optional

 - `force_ssl` (Boolean) Indicates whether SSL should be enforced for the hostname.
+- `tls_enabled` (Boolean) Indicates whether a Domain-validated TLS certificate should be automatically obtained and managed for this hostname.

 ### Read-Only

 - `id` (Number) The unique ID of the hostname.
+- `is_internal` (Boolean) Indicates whether the hostname is internal (in the CDN domain) or provided by the user.